Jan de Villiers

-Jan Naudé de Villiers (born 6 March 1980) is a South African politician who has served in the National Assembly of South Africa.
-A member of the Democratic Alliance, he is currently serving as the Shadow Minister of Small Business Development.
-He previously held the post of Shadow Minister on the Auditor-General.
+Jan Naudé de Villiers (born 6 March 1980) is a South African politician who has served in the National Assembly of South Africa for the Democratic Alliance since 2019.
+He was elected to chair the Portfolio Committee on Public Service and Administration in July 2024.
+Within the DA's Shadow Cabinet, he held the posts of Shadow Minister on the Auditor-General and as Shadow Minister of Small Business Development.

 Education

 De Villiers holds a Bachelor of Arts in humanity studies from the University of Stellenbosch.

 Political career

 Prior to his election to parliament, De Villiers was a DA councillor and a member of the mayoral committee in the Stellenbosch Local Municipality.

 De Villiers stood as a DA parliamentary candidate from the Western Cape in the 2019 national elections, and was subsequently elected to the National Assembly and sworn in on 22 May 2019.
 On 5 June 2019, he was appointed by the DA parliamentary leader, Mmusi Maimane, as Shadow Minister of the Auditor-General, succeeding Alan McLoughlin, who retired from politics.
 Later that month, he became a member of the Standing Committee on Auditor-General.